 Improving cancer detection and diagnosis through perceptual and cognitive research on cancer image perception is a priority for BBSPB and BRP.
 Studying trained professionals, such as radiologists, is key to the success of this scientific endeavor, but it is often difficult for researchers to get enough radiologists to participate in their experiments.
 One solution to this problem is to go where the radiologists are: the Radiological Society of North America (RSNA) annual meeting, which attracts roughly 25,000 practicing radiologists.
-Individual labs had tried this strategy in the past, on an ad hoc basis, with limited results.
-The NCI Perception Laboratory at RSNA provides a shared facility for investigators to recruit and test radiologist observers in a high-visibility location with support from the meeting organizers.
-Twenty-one laboratories from the United States, Australia, Canada, and the United Kingdom participated in 2019, collectively running 1,576 participants over the four years that the Laboratory has been in operation.
+NCI sponsored a Perception Laboratory at RSNA from 2016 to 2019 to provide a shared facility for investigators to recruit and test radiologist observers in a high-visibility location with support from the meeting organizers.
+Over the four years that the Laboratory operated, dozens of investigators tested more than 1,500 radiologist participants, leading to the development of 15 papers and 43 published abstracts.

 (From L-R): Sarah Lewis, Stephen Adamo, Amelia Warden, Mark Lowry, Isabella Santana, Ann Carrigan, Miguel Lago, Melissa Trevino, Lauren Williams, Sneha Suresh, Louise Rainford, Wanyi Lu, Huiyuan Miao, Fallon Branch.
 The NCI-sponsored lab was conducted at the 2019 Radiological Society of North America meeting in Chicago, Illinois.
 (Photo by Jeremy Wolfe)